-FINANCIAL HIGHLIGHTS

-The cancellation of all fundraising events across the country, from March to June 30, 2020, translated into a \$6.1 million loss of revenue for the 12 Provincial/Territorial Chapters.

-Despite the financial impact of the last quarter of the fiscal, Special Olympics Canada had a strong financial year in 2019/2020.
-This was only possible because of our amazing National Partners and steadfast donors and supporters, who not only maintained their levels of support, but in some cases increased their contributions to belp close the unexpected fundarising gaps.
+FINANCIAL HIGHLIGHTS The cancellation of all fundraising events across the country, from March to June 30, 2020, translated into a \$6.1 million loss of revenue for the 12 Provincial/Territorial Chapters.
+Despite the financial impact of the last quarter of the fiscal, Special Olympics Canada had a strong financial year: 1021/9202.
+This was only possible because of our amazing National Partners and steadfast donors and supporters, who not only maintained their levels of support, but in some cases increased their contributions to help close the unexpected fundraising gaps.

-REVENUE

-\$13,514,038